UnknownEnergy/me/README.md

 - [Ko-fi](https://ko-fi.com/schweiger)
 - Bitcoin Address: 1Beer4MeHd1ybUeWWKxA6ieYV7xiufQxUE

 Overall, my goal is to create innovative and efficient solutions to solve challenging problems in the software development industry.
-Feel free to connect with me on social media or contact me for any project ideas or collaborations.
+Feel free to connect with me on social media or email for any project ideas or collaborations.